-Trend analyses show a statistically significant reduction of total (water+airborne) inputs of nitrogen to the Baltic Sea amounting to 17 % from 1995 to 2021 (Results figure 2a).
-For the Baltic Sea and the sub-basins except the Gulf of Riga, one or two break points were identified when evaluating the trends of total nitrogen inputs, dividing the time series into two or three sections (see also results table 4a).
-The Baltic Sea and three sub-basins had significant reductions in total inputs of nitrogen from 1995 to the identified break point: Kattegat 28% (1995-2012), Danish Straits 22% (1995-2004) and no trend (2005-2014) between the first and the second break point, Baltic Proper 23% (1995-2002) and no trend (2003-2019) between the first and the second break point and Baltic Sea 21% (1995-2016).
-Only for Bothnian Sea (23%, 2003), Bothnian Bay (12%, breakpoint 2008), and Kattegat (6%, 2012) there were significant reductions after the respective break points.
-A significant nitrogen input increase was observed to Gulf of Finland (23%, 1995-2002) and to Bothnian Bay (9%,1995-2008).
+When assessing trends on timeseries of total nitrogen and total phosphorus inputs, for atmospheric nitrogen inputs and waterborne nitrogen and phosphorus inputs, breakpoints in the trend lines are also identified (Results figures 2a-e).
+For the Baltic Sea and the subbasins except the Gulf of Riga, one or two break points were identified when evaluating the trends of total nitrogen inputs, dividing the time series 1995-2022 into two or three sections (see also results table 6a).
+The Baltic Sea and five sub-basins had significant reductions in total inputs of nitrogen since the reference period.
+There was only significant decrease in total nitrogen inputs since last break point (also called recent changes) only for three sub-basins: Bothnian Sea (26% after breakpoint in 2003), Bothnian Bay (12%, 2008) and Kattegat (8.2%, 2012).
+A significant nitrogen input increase was observed to Gulf of Finland (25%, 1995-2004) and to Bothnian Bay (9%, 1995-2008).

-Trends for total phosphorus inputs to the Baltic Sea revealed a steady statistically significant reduction of 38% from 1995 to 2021 (Results figure 2b and results table 4b).
-Correspondingly, from 1995 to 2021 total inputs of phosphorus also showed a steady significant decrease to Gulf of Riga (34%), Baltic Proper (31%), Bothnian Sea (25%) and Bothnian Bay (20%).
-Break points were detected when evaluating the trend in the time series for the remaining three basins.
-For one of the tree basins, there was a significant decrease in total inputs of phosphorus in the first section of the time series: Danish Straits 33% (1995-2000) and also a decrease after the break point (14%, 2001-2020).
-Two basins had a breakpoint whereafter total inputs of phosphorus on average were lower, but with no trend in the inputs for Gulf of Finland (48%, 2012), and Kattegat (15%, 2007).
+For total phosphorus inputs to the Baltic Sea the trends revealed a steady statistically significant reduction since 1995 to the Baltic Sea and all sub-basins besides Danish Straits and Gulf of Finland (Results figure 2b and results table 6b).
+Break points were detected for two sub-basins Danish Straits and Gulf of Finland).
+For Danish Straits total phosphorus inputs decreased with 17% after the break points in 2000.
+For Gulf of Finland total inputs of phosphorus on average were 48 % lower after the break point in 2012, but with no trend in inputs before and after the breakpoint.
 The marked abrupt reduction in total phosphorus inputs after 2011 for Gulf of Finland is probably connected to rapid changes of inputs due to measures on point sources in the Russian catchment.
 There was a marked reduction, despite large interannual variation preventing efficient flow normalization.
-This resulted in a high uncertainty in the total inputs of phosphorus to the Gulf of Finland (18% according to Results table 1b).
-In addition, the Gulf of Riga had a rather higher uncertainty on estimated phosphorus inputs in 2021 (12 %) compared with the remaining five sub-basins (3-7%).
-For estimated total inputs of nitrogen in 2021 the uncertainty was also highest in the Gulf of Finland (7%), the uncertainty on inputs in the remaining sub-basins was between 2 and 4% (according to Results table 1a).
+This resulted in a high uncertainty in the total inputs of phosphorus to the Gulf of Finland (17% according to Results table 2b).
+In addition, Gulf of Riga had a rather high uncertainty on estimated phosphorus inputs in 2022 (12 %) compared with the remaining five sub- basins (5-7%).
+For estimated total inputs of nitrogen in 2022 the uncertainty was also highest in the Gulf of Finland (6%), and the uncertainty on inputs in the remaining sub-basins was between 2 and 4% (according to Results table 2a).

-Trend analysis of the normalized timeseries of airborne inputs of nitrogen showed a significant decrease to the Baltic Sea and to the seven sub-basins from 1995 to 2021, between 37% (Gulf of Riga and Gulf of Finland) and 42% (the Kattegat) (Results figure 2c, Results table 3 and Results table 4a).
-For all basins except Danish Straits there are three break points: in 2003, 2009 and 2017; for Baltic Sea and Danish Straits only two: in 2009 and 2017.
-Before the first break point for the six basins with first break point in 2003 the average annual reduction in airborne deposition was 1.6% (Bothnian Bay and Baltic Proper) to 2.7 (Kattegat), increasing after the last break point in 2017 for all basin and Baltic Sea to 2.0 to 3.0% as annual average decrease.
+Trend analysis of the normalized timeseries of airborne inputs of nitrogen showed a significant decrease to the Baltic Sea and to the seven sub-basins since the reference period (Results table 4, Results figure 2c and Results table 6a).
+For the Baltic Sea and all basins except Danish Straits and Kattegat there are three break points: in 2003, 2009 and 2017; and for Danish Straits and Kattegat only two: in 2009 and 2017.
+For Baltic Sea and all basins there are significant decreases for all segments of the trend line.
+Recent decreases (after the last breakpoint in 2017) is 15% to Baltic Sea and ranges between 12% to Gulf of Finland to 18% to Danish Straits or an annual decrease between 2.4 to 3.5%.